ABISHEK-RAJ-AP/Enhanced-Microdroppler-based-target-classification/README.md

-# 🚀 AeroSync-Enhanced Micro-Doppler Detection System
+# 🚀 AeroCheck-Enhanced Micro-Doppler Detection System

 ### *Precision Redefined in Drone Detection*

 ## 🛠️ Project Overview

-**AeroSync** is a cutting-edge solution designed to accurately **classify drones** from birds and clutter by analyzing micro-Doppler radar signatures.
+**AeroCheck** is a cutting-edge solution designed to accurately **classify drones** from birds and clutter by analyzing micro-Doppler radar signatures.
 Using a combination of **Transformer-based deep learning models** and **parametric harmonic analysis** (AIC/MDL), this system delivers real-time, high-precision results for **security and surveillance** applications.

 ## 🎯 Key Features